malgorzata-kozera/Web-Crawler/README.md

-# Web Crowler - General info
+# Web Crawler - General info

 This is a simple function which that takes a site URL as an argument and creates a mapping of that domain as a Python dictionary.